ppone/goimport/README.md

 goimport
 ========

-Install remote local GO packages.Requirements: Go binary needs to be in your$PATH, and $GOPATH needs to be setup.This software hasn't been tested a whole lot.Use with caution.
+Install remote local GO packages.

+Requirements: Go binary needs to be in your $PATH, and $GOPATH needs to be setup.

+To install goimport so you can use it anywhere

+chmod +x goimport.py
+cp goimport.py /usr/local/bin/goimport

+cd into a GO package directory that you want to install.

+cd ~/Desktop/oauth1
+goimport

+That is it.